Twisted Alexander Modules of Hyperplane Arrangement Complements: Introduction

 for every $p(t)\in \Ft$, $v\in\V$ and $\alpha\in \pi_1(X)$, where $v$ is regarded as a row vector and $\rho(\alpha)$ as a square matrix. \end{defn}

 Together, $\vepsi$ and $\rho$ define a tensor representation

 which gives rise to a local system of $\Ft$ modules $\mathcal{L}_{\vepsi,\rho}$.

-\begin{rem} $\Ht{i}{X}=H_i(X,\mathcal{L}_{\vepsi,\rho})$ (see \cite[Section 4.4]{maxtommy}).
-We will use both the chain complex definition and properties of homology with local systems when it's most convenient. \end{rem}
+\begin{rem} There is an $\Ft$-module isomorphism $\Ht{i}{X}\cong H_i(X,\mathcal{L}_{\vepsi,\rho})$ (see \cite[Section 4.4]{maxtommy}).
+We will use both the chain complex definition and properties of homology with local systems when it is most convenient. \end{rem}

-$\V$ is finite dimensional over $\F$.
-Also, since $X$ is a finite CW-complex, $C_*(\widetilde X, \F)$ is a complex of finitely generated free left $\F[\pi_1(X)]$-modules.
+Since $X$ is a finite CW-complex and $\V$ is finite dimensional over $\F$, $C_*(\widetilde X, \F)$ is a complex of finitely generated free left $\F[\pi_1(X)]$-modules.
 Thus, the twisted (homological) Alexander modules are finitely generated $\Ft$-modules over the principal ideal domain $\Ft$, and therefore have a direct sum decomposition into cyclic modules.